How levels are measured

 DfI Rivers also provides this data to

-- DOE Northern Ireland Environment Agency (NIEA) for water quality monitoring, i.e. discharge consents and pollution incidents
+- DEARA Northern Ireland Environment Agency (NIEA) for water quality monitoring, i.e. discharge consents and pollution incidents

 - NI Water: for water resources planning